By Tim Riesterer, chief strategy and marketing officer, Corporate Visions, and Chanin Ballance, president and CEO, Veelo

 Corporate Visions’ Virtual Coach improves productivity by giving sellers the right reinforcement from right within the CRM platform or sales portal.
 Using the Veelo Guided Selling system, which intelligently predicts content and enablement support for sellers at each stage of a sale, Virtual Coach provides salespeople with situation-specific coaching content that’s presented in context and aligned to each selling or buying stage.
 Best of all, the content comes in bite-size chunks optimized for refreshing salespeople on the skills and concepts they need to gain mastery of the key conversations that happen throughout the buying cycle.

 By prompting salespeople to use the techniques relevant to each deal stage, you’ll ensure your salespeople not only apply the skills you’ve invested in, but are also highly proficient with them.
 That will make low adoption and skills erosion a thing of the past.
-And, it will also get your reps one step closer to shining where it matters most: articulating value on purpose-not by accident-in front of prospects and customers.
+And, it will also get your reps one step closer to shining where it matters most: articulating value proposition on purpose-not by accident-in front of prospects and customers.